javerinetan/la-timeless-tresor/README.md

 </center>

 ## Scope

-We were tasked to create a design and develop an interactive prototype, using HTML, CSS and JavaScript of a website for a hotel.
-Each mememer has to create one content intensive webpage and one interactive online form webpage
+Our team has been assigned to design and develop an interactive prototype of a hotel website using HTML, CSS, and JavaScript.
+Each team member is responsible for creating one content-rich webpage and one interactive online form webpage.

+## What is Le Timeless Tresor ?
+The name is a mix of english and french, with tresor translating to treasure.
+We chose this name as we wanted the memories that our guests make at our resort to be a timeless treasure for them.
+The resort website was designed based on our user survey where 95.7% and _87% of our respondents chose a monochromatic scheme and a brown colour template respectively.

 ## Role